angular-package/testing/README.md

 | [type][type-github-readme]           | Common types, type guards and type checkers.       | [![npm version][type-npm-badge-svg]][type-npm-badge]         |
 | [testing][testing-github-readme]     | Support for testing other packages.                | [![npm version][testing-npm-badge-svg]][testing-npm-badge]   |

-> Click on the package name to visit the package GitHub README.md
+> Click on the package name to visit the package

 ## angular-package/testing